Supply chain finance: Market growth

-Further growth potential - Challenges
+Further growth potential and challenges

-Although Supply Chain Finance is experiencing significant growth in demand, financial institutions are focused mainly on the large buyer side of the trade equation.
+Although supply chain finance is experiencing significant growth in demand, financial institutions are focused mainly on the large buyer side of the trade equation.
 As structured finance has been traditionally engineered and provided by banks specifically for large international trading companies, they do not use common foundations.
-In order for Supply Chain Finance to take off on a broad scale, a fresh impetus is needed.
+In order for supply chain finance to take off on a broad scale, a fresh impetus is needed.
 A “tipping point” could easily be reached by solving the following challenges.